Komal-Dev-Ops/flask-cicd-project/README.md

 # Flask CI/CD Pipeline on AWS EC2..

-A complete CI/CD pipeline for deploying a Flask web application on AWS EC2 using GitHub Actions, Terraform, Ansible, and Docker.
+A complete CI/CD pipeline for deploying a Flask web application on AWS EC2 using GitHub Actions, Terraform, Ansible, and Docker..

 ## 🚀 Architecture